Private Education Spending Drops for First Time in Five Years

 Recently, as consumer spending has weakened, spending on academy fees has also declined.
 The extent of the decrease in private education spending varied by income bracket.

-In the third quarter of this year, the decline rate in student academy education spending for high-income households with a monthly income of 7 million won or more was only 2.9%, while households with a monthly income of 3 to 4 million won saw a decrease of 21.3%.
+In the third quarter of this year, the rate of decrease in student academy education spending among high-income households with an average monthly income of 7 million won or more was only 2.9%, while it reached 21.3% for households with a monthly income of 3 million to 4 million won.

-Lee Eunhee, Professor of Consumer Studies at Inha University, told Yonhap News, "Private education spending is typically considered an 'investment for the future,' so it is not an expense that is easily reduced.
-However, the economic burden felt by households due to high inflation and other factors is now affecting private education spending as well."
+Lee Eunhee, a professor of consumer studies at Inha University, told Yonhap News, "Private education spending is generally considered an 'investment for the future,' so it is not an item that is easily reduced," adding, "The economic burden households feel due to high inflation and other factors is now affecting private education spending as well."

-She added, "High-income households have more capacity to absorb education costs, so the decline is limited for them, whereas the impact is inevitably greater for middle- and low-income families.
+She continued, "High-income households have more capacity to absorb education costs, so the decline is limited, whereas middle- and low-income households inevitably experience a greater impact.
 This demonstrates the disparity in private education spending according to income level."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.